rothgar/justingarrison.com/content/blog/2020-07-23-dev-to-devrel.md

 In the 3 months I've being doing devrel I only have 1 blog post and a 3 other documents that will be made public.
 Everything else, so far, has been internal facing.

-The amount I've written has been greatly impacted by onboarding, learning processes, learning projects, and generally just trying to focus while the world seemingly falls apart.
+The amount I've written has been greatly impacted by on-boarding, learning processes, learning projects, and generally just trying to focus while the world seemingly falls apart.

 This obviously varies for different people and different teams.
 For right now I'm still learning and am pretty comfortable with focusing on internal docs.